arcus-azure/arcus.messaging/docs/preview/01-index.md

 Welcome to the Arcus Messaging site! 🎉

 # What is Arcus Messaging?
-Arcus Messaging is an umbrella term for a set of NuGet packages `Arcus.Messaging.*` that helps with abstracting away boilerplate code when integrating with messaging systems like Azure Service bus.
-It allows you to focus on implementing business logic instead of spending ime with message picking, connections, deserialization, and the like.
+Arcus Messaging is an umbrella term for a set of NuGet packages `Arcus.Messaging.*` that helps with abstracting away boilerplate code when integrating with messaging systems like Azure Service Bus.
+It allows you to focus on implementing business logic instead of spending time with message picking, connections, deserialization, and the like.

 # Why should I use Arcus Messaging?
 Messaging systems can become quite complex.
 Different message types, properties... means different message routing.
 This tedious boilerplate infrastructure work is often common across messaging projects.